Great-Sun-Group/credex-core/README.md

 ## Services
 The accounting and data management services provided by the credex ecosystem establish a network protocol for financial sovereignty:
-- **Secured credex services** enable sovereign members to base accounting entries on a trustworthy foundation of their real assets such as currency or gold.
+- **Secured credex services** enable our sovereign members to base their accounting entries on a trustworthy foundation of real assets such as currency or gold.
 - **Unsecured credex services** provide liquidity to meet all needs and fuel strong credit-based economic growth when conditions warrant, as determined by the distributed risk tolerance and risk/reward calculations of economic participants.
 - **Credcoin services** mathematically lock all values in the credex ecosystem to the market values of real natural resource flows, keeping the economy oriented on the most meaningful reference point possible without limiting systemic liquidity, personal choice, or financial innovation.